 Where the audit firm is rotated, the personnel who assume responsibility for conducting the audit should not be the same personnel (for example, situations could arise where an audit partner moves firms) and the incoming partner should be named in the Audit Committee report.
+There should be a period of at least five years before an audit firm can

 There should be a period of at least five years before an audit firm can be re-appointed.
-There should be no "Big four only" restrictions be re-appointed.
 There should be no "Big four only" restrictions implemented in audit firm tenders, where smaller firms have the scope to audit, and companies should resist the imposition of such requirements by lenders or others.